Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Seven to 8 hours of sleep a night is important for your functioning and well-being.
 Cancer and cancer treatment can lead to a lack of sleep.

-You will need to learn the symptoms of insomnia, how to describe them, and when to report them to your doctor.
+You will need to learn the symptoms of insomnia, how to describe them, and when to report them to your healthcare provider.
 You may notice any or all of the following symptoms:

 It takes 30 minutes or longer to fall asleep